Homemade Thin-Crust Pizza

 The key to a really good pizza is, of course, the crust.
-We make pizza at our house at least once a week, so you can be sure this recipe comes to you after years of very meticulous kitchen testing!
+I make pizza at home at least once a week, so you can be sure this recipe comes to you after years of very meticulous kitchen testing!

 This crust has a nice bit of crunch, but it’s pliable enough to fold in half if required.
 The mild wheat flavor is a nice backdrop to whatever toppings you want to layer on top.